Install the Collector for Kubernetes using Helm

 The Helm chart works with default configurations of the main Kubernetes distributions.
 Use actively supported versions:

-While the chart should work for other Kubernetes distributions, the default values.yaml configuration file could require additional updates.
+While the chart should work for other Kubernetes distributions, you might need to modify the default settings in its values.yaml configuration file.

-Helm 3 .
-Helm 2 is not supported.
-For more information on the version skew supported between Helm and Kubernetes see Helm Version Support Policy .
+The Helm chart works with Helm versions that are still supported or that were released in the last year.
+Older Helm 3 versions, and all Helm 2 versions, are not supported.
+For more information on the version skew supported between Helm and Kubernetes, see Helm Version Support Policy.

 Depending on your destination, you need: